 Dennis is the President of Wildcatch Fisheries SA Inc. (SA’s Peak Industry Body), after joining as a member in 2012.
 Dennis and his wife Karen own DM and KL Holder Pty Ltd and operate the FV Silver Spectre.
 The Silver Spectre is a purpose built 24-metre aluminium vessel built and project managed by Dennis, launched in 2010.
 The company owns 4 crab licences with a total of 244 tonnes of crabs (approx. 39 per cent TACC) and fishing operations take place from July 1 – June 30.

 For 30 years, Dennis has been involved with various aspects of the SA Blue CrabPot Association including internal governance arrangements, development of legislation, management plans and was instrumental with transitioning the fishery from a permit input controlled fishery to a fully legislated output controlled fishery.

 In 2016, Dennis was awarded a Nuffield Scholarship which gave him the opportunity for extensive insight into primary/food production from around the world.

-Mark is the Managing Director and CEO of the Tassal Group Ltd, a publicly listed salmon production company that is Australiaís largest seafood and aquaculture business.
+Mark is the Managing Director and CEO of the Tassal Group Ltd. Tassal is Australia’s largest seafood and aquaculture business.

 Tassal is a vertically integrated business based in Tasmania, with an organisational focus on environmental sustainability and stakeholder engagement.
 In 2015, Tassal expanded its footprint and business offerings through the acquisition of De Costi Seafoods.